Dr Jo Setchell

 - Centre Internationale de Recherches Médicales, Franceville, Gabon (long-term, interdisciplinary studies of semi-free-ranging mandrills)

-- Dr Leslie A Knapp, Biological Anthropology, University of Cambridge (MHC genetics of semi-free-ranging mandrills)
+- Dr Leslie A Knapp, Department of Anthropology, University of Utah (MHC genetics of semi-free-ranging mandrills)

-- Dr Robin Bernstein, George Washington University, USA (the endocrinology of primate growth and development)
+- Dr Robin Bernstein, Department of Anthropology, University of Colorado Boulder, USA (the endocrinology of primate growth and development)

 - Dr Elena Cunningham, NYU College of Dentistry (darting primates)